dsl-unibe-ch/Introduction-to-Python/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KingaS03/Introduction-to-Python)

 Please read the PowerPoint "ShortIntoSlides" first.
 It is in the folder "IntroductorySlides".
-The book and it's files can be opened directly withou needing to use colab if you open the folder "course" and then just click on the chapers you'd like to read.
+The book and it's files can be opened directly without needing to use colab if you open the folder "course" and then just click on the chapers you'd like to read.
+After you read the Introductory Slides, you can work through the book in your own pace and try the homework whenever you need a break from the theory XD
+Solutions to the homework are already provided so you can check your homework on your own.
+You will not be asked to hand it in.

 # Introduction to Python Course